Adhalianna/tracke.rs/README.md

 ## Project Description

-_tracke.rs_ - a hackable task management tool that aims to be reusable for personal use in various contexts so that you never have to look for another to-do app again.
+_tracke.rs_ - a hackable task management tool (an API) that aims to be reusable for personal use in various contexts so that you never have to look for another to-dos tracking tool again.

 ### Design goals

-- __Hackable__ - the task manager is designed with an access through an API in mind.
+- __Hackable__ - the task manager is accessible through an open and documented API.
 - __Personal__ - while sharing and collaboration are possible the presentation is focused on personal task management.
 - __Flexible and task-centric__ - any productivity increasing technique should